BDS Dentistry (A206)

 Health and Disclosure and Barring Service check

 Certain health conditions may be incompatible with careers in dentistry.
 Before starting your degree you will need to complete a health assessment questionnaire and pre-course screening for blood-borne viruses.
 These blood tests are to identify the few whose health status may place them and/or future patients at risk.
+Please note that as part of your training you will come into contact with human and animal cadavaric material.

 Practising dentistry demands the highest standards of professional and personal conduct.
 In accordance with General Dental Council guidelines, all dental students must complete a Disclosure and Barring Service (DBS) check.
 For more information, please visit our guidelines for students on the DBS disclosure page.